Hollywood Hills West, Los Angeles: Demographics

-The neighborhood is "not particularly diverse," the diversity index being 0.273, and the percentage of white people is considered high, at 84.9%.
+The neighborhood is "not particularly diverse," with the diversity index of 0.273, and the percentage of white people is considered high, at 84.9%.
 Latinos make up 5.8%, Asians are at 3.9%, blacks at 2.7% and others also at 2.7%.
-In 2000 the United Kingdom (10.3%) and Ukraine (7.2%) were the most common places of birth for the 25.4% of the residents who were born abroad, considered an average percentage of foreign-born when compared with the city or county as a whole.
+In 2000, the United Kingdom (10.3%) and Ukraine (7.2%) were the most common places of birth for the 25.4% of the residents who were born abroad, considered an average percentage of foreign-born when compared with the city or county as a whole.

 The median household income in 2008 dollars was $108,199, considered high for both the city and county.
 The percentage of households earning $125,000 or more was high, compared to the city and the county at large.
 The average household size of 1.9 people was relatively low.
 Homeowners occupied 63.6% of the housing units, and renters occupied the rest.

 In 2000 there were 178 families headed by single parents, or 5.8%, a rate that was low in both the county and the city.
 The percentages of never-married men (51%) and divorced men (8.8%) were among the county's highest.
-A high number of the residents were military veterans—8.4% of the population, the percentage who served during World War II or the Korean War being among the county's highest.
+A high number of the residents were military veterans—8.4% of the population, with the percentage who served during World War II or the Korean War being among the county's highest.